isabella232/journeys.en/help/using/building-journeys/journeyversions.md

 # Journey versions{#concept_ldc_k55_zgb}

 In the journey list, all journey versions are displayed with the version number.
 See [The journey designer's interface](../building-journeys/journeyinterface.md#concept_m1g_5qt_52b).
-When you search for a journey, newest versions appear first.
+When you search for a journey, newest versions appear at the top of the list the first time the application opens.
+Then, you can define the sorting you want and the application will keep it as a user preference.
+The journey's version is also display at the top of the journey edition interface, above the canvas.

 ![](../assets/journeyversions1.png)